KiserDesigns/AlphaWilly/README.md

 PCB designed with Kicad 6.0.10, using various footprints and symbols with undetermined origin.

-AlphaWetPCB is the Kicad PCB files
+AlphaWetPCB/ is the Kicad PCB files

-WilliamPlate is the Kicad Plate files
+WilliamPlate/ is the Kicad Plate files

-william Plate.dxf is the plate outline for laser cutting
+"William Plate.dxf" is the plate outline for laser cutting

-alphawilly contains Vial and QMK firmware source
+alphawilly/ contains Vial and QMK firmware source